 It is always advisable to never place any sort of liquid near the laptop.
 Even if you want to have water while working, you should place it slightly far or below the level of the laptop surface.

-You should press the power button for a few seconds to force turn off the system.
+The very first thing to do is to remove the charger from your laptop.
+After that, You should press the power button for a few seconds to force turn off the system.
 Even if the laptop is still functioning, we recommend you follow this way instead of shutting it down from the desktop.

 Remove All the Peripherals

-Soak Away Water From the Surface
+Soak Water from Surface

 Remove Internal Components

 If you spilled a lot of water on the laptop, the water likely leaks inside the device before you can drain or soak it out.
 In such cases, you need to open the laptop and dry the internal hardware.

 Note: A few laptop manufacturers include additional add-ons to the warranty, such as Accidental Damage coverage.
 These add-ons also come with additional costs but are useful in this situation.